 BigBinary Academy is built by BigBinary team.

 Please send us an email at firstname.lastname@example.org.
-We are also on twitter with handle BigBinary.
+We are also on twitter with the handle BigBinary.